Cobinja/cobi-flutter-share/cobi_flutter_share/README.md

 ```
 You need one ```intent-filter``` filter per ```mimeType``` filter.

-### Direct share targets
+### Share targets

-For direct share targets you need to create an xml file in your resource folder, e.g. like this one:
+For share targets you need to create an xml file in your resource folder, e.g. like this one:
 ```xml
 <?xml version="1.0" encoding="utf-8"?>
 <shortcuts  xmlns:android="http://schemas.android.com/apk/res/android">